Our rating: (4.3/5)

 Chargebacks €10 each

-Payouts are processed free to your bank account, or to the SumUp Business Account if directed there.
+Payouts are processed free to your bank account or SumUp Business Account.

-If a customer disputes a payment, a chargeback fee of €10 occurs.
+If a customer disputes a payment, a chargeback fee of €10 applies.

 SumUp Solo card reader features